aploium/zmirror/README.md

 * request

 ### Installation and helloworld
->This tutorial is for your *localhost* demo test only
+> This tutorial is mainly for your *localhost* demo test
  If you want to deploy it to server, please complete the *localhost* demo first

 1. first, install python3